chobostar/pgstats-to-clickhouse/README.md

 - hangs on during network calls if packets are dropped.
 Can't be interrapted by SIGINT (solved by connect_timeout)
 - data loss if clickhouse is not accessable
 - can open up to 3 connection in a once, if 3 collectors are used

+#### Caveat
+- pg_stat_stamenents file on disk can be too huge and it causes disk swap during reading pg_stat_statements' view.
+Use small value `pg_stat_statements.max`
+- in case of 1000+ amount of schemas and tables `pgstats-to-clickhouse` daemon may use too much memory, because it holds previous metrics' snapshot.
+1 table == 1 entry.